neurologic/eCREST/progress.md

 46 unique pre synaptic cells - to - 141 unique post-synaptic cells (counts different structures on same cell as different)

 > So, instead of there being more post-syn not reconstructed, new synapses are tending to connect to already reconstructed cells at this point?

+---
+april 28

+150 cells in the network that fall within cell types of interest (nodes in the graph):

+30 lf cells.
+30 lg cells.
+41 mg1 cells.
+35 mg2 cells.
+5 lx cells.
+9 mgx cells.

+47 of these are mg_ cells with post-synaptic segments labeled for their synapses 2951 total post-synapstic segments labeled from mg_ cells in the network 38 mg_ cells without labeled synapses

+> 462 unique edges among:
+> 47 unique pre synaptic cells - to - 141 unique post-synaptic cells (counts different structures on same cell as different)

+> 1839 synapses with reconstructed partners in current network, 1839 synapses with reconstructed partners from mg cells pre-synaptically.
+24 mg1 cells with
+920 connected synapses with a reconstructed partner in these mg1 21 mg2 cells
+879 connected synapses with a reconstructed partner in these mg2 462 unique edges total (of various weights)